-No more than six units of Science courses can be studied in any one year.
+No more than six units of science courses can be studied in Year 11 and seven units in Year 12.
 Only one Category B subject can count in the calculation of an ATAR.
 A serious attempt at the required HSC examinations must be made.